dwewers/SDV503-Lab-4/README.md

 I didnt really have any trouble with this lesson as it was recapping on things that I did in the FreeCodeCamp.
 I think it was important that we learned this, as functions are used quite often when writing code.
-They can also be very useful, as we can declare them as a parameter, and use them again further on in the code.
+They can also be very useful, as we can declare them as a parameter, and use them again further on in the code.( freeCodeCamp. (n.d.). freeCodeCamp.org.
+Retrieved June 15, 2020, from https://www.freecodecamp.org/learn)

 length property of a function:
 The length property of a function indicates how many arguments the function expects.

+(fscholz.
+(2020, May 7).
+Function.length.
+Retrieved June 15, 2020, from https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/length#:%7E:text=Description,By%20contrast%2C%20arguments.)